 Some, but not all, equity release schemes enable you to move house in the future.
 Check the charges involved so you’re sure you understand how this works, and your future options.

-If your equity release provider is a member of the Equity Release Council, you can usually move home with a lifetime mortgage.
-You are able to ‘port’ your mortgage, as long as your provider is comfortable that your new home would sell for enough to repay the debt.
+If your equity release provider is a member of the Equity Release Council, you can usually move home with a lifetime mortgage, as long as your provider is comfortable that your new home would sell for enough to repay the debt.

 However, bear in mind that if you might want to make a major lifestyle change, such as moving to a retirement complex, or houseboat, it’s unlikely that you’ll be able to take your lifetime mortgage with you.
 If you downsize your property, you may have to repay some or all of the loan, although you may be able to do this penalty-free after a number of years.

-Myth 6: I can’t borrow more later if I take out equity release
+Myth 6: I can’t borrow more later if I release equity

 If you need extra funds, equity release isn’t your only option.
 However, you may be able to secure additional funds from your existing lifetime mortgage provider, which you can release with a drawdown plan, or a further lump sum.